aiden0413/project1/README.md

-# memoproject
+# Memoproject

-This is mini memo web application
+This is mini memo web application with weather API

 Korea Univ Computer Science